 dhigurah map maldives

-For reference, we’ve included a map with Malé, the capital city, and Dhigurah marked with arrows.
-The other popular local islands that tourists visit are represented by white circles.
-This is to help you understand distances and why everyone goes to Maafushi, which is much worse.
+For convenience, here’s a map with Malé (the capital) and Dhigurah Island marked with arrows.
+The white circles show other popular local islands for tourists.
+This will help you understand the distances and why so many people go to Maafushi, which is much worse in comparison.

-• The island is 98 kilometers away from Malé airport.
-Looking at the map above, you can see that most popular islands are closer to Malé, making it easier to reach them.
+• Distance from Malé airport: 80 km.
+As you can see from the map above, most popular islands are closer to Malé, making them easier and faster to reach.

 Good to know:

-The island’s official name is ADH.Dhigurah, which you might come across in official mentions, ferry and airplane schedules.
-The abbreviation for the atoll before the island’s name helps avoid confusion, as there are around 1,200 islands across 24 atolls in the Maldives, many with similar names.
+The official full name of the island is ADH.Dhigurah.
+You’ll see this in official references, ferry, and flight schedules.
+The atoll abbreviation before the island’s name helps avoid confusion, as there are about 1200 islands in the Maldives across 24 atolls, and many have similar names.

 Also, Dhigurah Island should be pronounced without H letters.
 The letter “h” is hardly ever pronounced in Dhivehi.

-• The quickest and most expensive option is a combination of a plane and a private boat, which costs around $200 per person one-way.
-Here’s what you need to know:
+• The fastest and most expensive option: airplane + speedboat, costing around $200 per person one way.
+Here’s what you need to know about this:

-• There’s a small island called Maamigili located 8 km from Dhigurah.
-It has a private airport and a private airline with two propeller planes that fly to Malé.
+• There’s a small island, Maamigili, just 8 km from Dhigurah.
+It has a private airport, and there’s a private airline Villa Air.
+You can find tickets on their official website.: https://villaair.aero/#

-• The national airline, Maldivian, doesn’t fly to this airport!
-Learn everything about domestic air travel between islands, prices, schedules, and when flights can be canceled.
+• The state-owned carrier, Maldivian, does not fly to this airport!
+You can check information about domestic air travel between islands, prices, schedules, and cancellations.

-• After you arrive at Maamigili, you’ll be transported to Dhigurah by boat, which takes about 15 minutes.
+• Once you arrive at Maamigili, you’ll be transferred by speedboat to Dhigurah in 15 minutes.
 Transfers are available directly from the airport.

 Dhigurah maldives reviews

-The photo shows the entire village on the island, which is actually quite big with 10 streets.
-Pay attention to the port, where all the tourists arrive.
+Here’s a picture of the village on the island, which is actually pretty large with around 10 streets.
+Pay attention to the port; this is where 100% of tourists arrive.

-• Always buy tickets in advance!
-The carrier for this route is ODiApp, they have their own application in PlayMarket and App Store.
-Links, prices, and current schedule can be found in the article: transfers in the Maldives by speedboats.
-Tickets are not available on site, and seats are often not available.
+• It’s important to always buy your tickets in advance!
+The transport operator for this route is ODiApp, their own app.
+Links, prices, and the current schedule can be found in this article: transfers in the Maldives by speedboats.
+You won’t be able to buy tickets on-site, and there are often no available seats.

-• Always check the schedule before planning your journey.
-It can be changed.
+• Always check the schedule on the resources mentioned above before planning your trip!
+It can sometimes change.

 Interesting fact:

-Speedboats have different power (number of engines, horsepower, speed, and fuel consumption).
-If you buy a ticket for Erwina (ODiApp), it is more powerful and costs around $50, with a travel time of just over an hour and a half.
-If you choose Fazas03 (ODiApp), the ticket is $10 cheaper, but the speedboat is slower, taking 2 hours and 20 minutes.
-But usually, tourists buy tickets for a convenient departure time, not for a specific boat.
+There are different types of speedboats (varying engine power, speed, and fuel consumption).
+If you buy a ticket for the Erwina boat (the name of a specific boat), it’s more powerful, and the ticket costs about $70, with the trip taking just over an hour and a half.
+On the other hand, if you choose Fazas03 (another boat), the ticket costs $10 less, but this boat is slower, and the trip takes 2 hours and 20 minutes.
+Usually, tourists buy tickets based on convenient departure times rather than for a specific boat.

 how to get to dhigurah

-The speedboat Erwina looks almost the same – 4 engines with 325 horsepower.
-It’s more like a plane than a boat.
+The Erwina speedboat looks almost the same—4 engines, 325 horsepower each.
+It’s almost like a plane, not a boat!

-And of course, the most romantic and inexpensive transportation option is the state public ferry.
-Stock up on nausea bags (they give them out for free), motion sickness pills, and it’s better not to eat anything before or during this miracle journey.
+And of course, the most romantic and cheapest mode of transport is the public ferry.
+Be sure to bring some plastic bags and seasickness pills, and it’s better not to eat before or during this incredible journey.
 Here’s what you need to know about the ferry:

-• The ticket price to Dhigurah is around $5 per person, or maybe $6.
+• Ticket price to Dhigurah is around $4 per person.

-• There is no direct ferry from Male to Dhigurah!
-Only with one stop: I will explain the route there and provide the schedule, and you can figure out how to get back on your own using the same scheme.
-If not, just let me know and I will help you 🙂
+• There is no direct ferry from Malé to Dhigurah!
+It’s only available with a transfer: I’ll explain the route and provide the schedule, and you can figure out the return journey on your own.
+If not, feel free to ask, and I’ll help!

-• The route looks like this: take ferry #305 ADH.MAHIBADHOO – MALE from Male.
-Departs three times a week: Monday, Wednesday, Saturday at 8:30 am.
-Arrives at the final destination ADH.Mahibadhoo (remember that ADH is the name of the atoll) at 12:40 pm.
+• The route looks like this: from Malé, take ferry No. 305 ADH.MAHIBADHOO – MALE.
+It departs three times a week: Monday, Wednesday, and Saturday at 8:30 AM.
+It arrives at the final stop, ADH.Mahibadhoo (remember, ADH is the name of the atoll), at 12:40 PM.

-• In Mahibadhoo, transfer to ferry #304, which operates daily except for Fridays, only within this atoll.
-The ferry schedule from Male is specifically linked to this ferry so that everyone has time to transfer.
-After all, this is the main transportation option for the local residents.
+• At Mahibadhoo, transfer to ferry No. 304, which runs daily except Fridays, only within this atoll.
+The schedule for the ferry from Malé is coordinated with this ferry to ensure passengers can transfer.
+This ferry is the main transport for the locals.

 male dhigurah ferry

-Schedule for ferry #305.
-Practice reading the Maldivian schedule specifically for this ferry, it will get more difficult later.
-Did you not open the link about the Dhivehi language that I provided at the beginning of the article?
+Here’s the schedule for ferry No. 305.
+Try reading the Maldivian schedule using this one, as it’ll get more complicated later.
+Didn’t open the link about the Dhivehi language I provided earlier?

 dhigurah ferry schedule

-Schedule for the second ferry, #304.
-Hint: read from right to left.
+Here’s the schedule for the second ferry, No. 304.
+Tip: read from right to left.

 Important note:

-Ferry and speedboat schedules are adjusted twice a year, always check for the latest information.
-This guide has all the necessary links.
-If you are still confused, just let me know and we’ll figure it out together :).
-I have traveled on both ferries and speedboats.
-Overall, if you have time and are not in a rush, the ferry is an excellent option and a good way to save money.
-The speedboat, by the way, is even more wavy, but it just gets to the island faster 🙂
+Ferry and speedboat schedules are adjusted twice a year, so always check for updates.
+This guide includes all the necessary links.
+If you’re confused, just write to me, and we’ll go through it together :).
+I’ve traveled on both the ferry and the speedboat.
+Overall, if you have the time and aren’t in a rush, the ferry is a great option and a good money-saver.
+The speedboat, by the way, rocks even more, but it gets to the island faster 🙂

-How to Get to Dhigurah from Alif Alif Atoll Islands (Thoddoo, Rasdhoo, Ukulhas)
+How to Get to Dhigurah from Thoddoo, Rasdhoo, and Ukulhas

-Yes, we receive such inquiries as well.
-Option 1: via Male.
-In that case, refer to the previous section of the article.
+In this case, refer to the previous section of the article.

-• Ferry # 303.
-You need to travel from Thoddoo to Rasdhoo on this ferry.
+• This ferry will take you from Thoddoo to Rasdhoo.
 It departs at 6:30 AM on Tuesdays, Wednesdays, Saturdays, and Sundays.
-If you are not on Thoddoo, but on Rasdhoo or Ukulhas, skip and proceed to the next point.
+If you’re already on Rasdhoo or Ukulhas, skip this and move on to the next step.

-Here is a brief overview, as everything is easy and clear.
+This section will be brief because it’s quite simple and clear.
 The main type of accommodation on the island is guesthouses.
-There are already about 30 of them today.
-These are guest houses that offer rooms for rent with private bathroom, often with a terrace or a small garden.
-There is no private kitchen available, as such housing does not exist here.
+There are about 30 of them today.
+These are guesthouses that offer rooms for rent, each with its own private bathroom.
+Many of them also have a terrace or a little garden.
+You won’t find private kitchens here, as such accommodations don’t exist.
 Breakfast is almost always included in the room price.
-The standard price in season is $70-120 per night per room.
-It’s a bit more expensive than on budget Maafushi, but these are the realities.
+The standard price during the season is $80-120 per night for a double room.
+This is more expensive than on the budget island of Maafushi, but that’s the reality.

 dhigurah hotel booking